codeforamerica/sqs-entity-resolution/README.md

     docker compose run tools python dev/db_purge.py

 ##### S3

-You might need to configure an AWS profile before using these S3-related utilities.
-See further down below for how to do that.

 Copy a file out of the LocalStack S3 bucket into `~/tmp` on your machine (be sure this folder already exists -- on macOS, that would be